JohnL4/johnl4.github.io/_posts/2015-06-15-Project-Ideas.markdown

 ---
-excerpt: Sum project ideas
+excerpt: Some project ideas
 ---

-Sum Project Ideas
+Some Project Ideas
 =================

 * First National Bank of Dad